martindyrba/DeepLearningInteractiveVis/README.md

 ### Requirements and installation:

-To be able to run the visualization software, you need Python 2 or 3, specifically <3.8, in order to install tensorflow==1.15
+To be able to run the interactive visualization, you need Python 2 or 3 (specifically Python <3.8, in order to install tensorflow==1.15)
 Note: on some systems it is recommended to install some dependencies using the default package manager instead of pip. e.g.
 `sudo apt-get install python-numpy python-scipy python-tk` or
 `sudo yum install scipy numpy tkinter`

+Also, it is recommended to first create a new Python environment (using [virtualenv/venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)) to avoid messing up your local Python modules/versions when you have other coding projects or a system shared by various users.

 Run pip/pip3 to install the dependencies:
 `pip install -r requirements.txt`
-Note: create a new Python environment first to avoid messing up your installed Python modules/versions when you have other coding projects.
+Then you can start the Bokeh application as indicated above.

 ### License: